IRISnet (IRIS) Price Hits $0.14 on Exchanges

 IRISnet Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as IRISnet directly using US dollars.
-Investors seeking to acquire IRISnet should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+It is usually not currently possible to purchase alternative cryptocurrencies such as IRISnet directly using US dollars.
+Investors seeking to acquire IRISnet should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase IRISnet using one of the exchanges listed above.

 Receive News & Updates for IRISnet Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for IRISnet and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.